TwigYT/Many-Discs-MC/README.md

 ![Crafting recipe for the Double Time music disc](https://cdn.modrinth.com/data/cached_images/8dbd96b2ad82bf57cf2dea812c61a72f3a698b30.png)

+Dalarna by Peter Hont

+A Time of Legends by Crispin Hands

 ## New Content?

 If you want to see what I'm working on in the mod, visit the [Trello Bourd](https://trello.com/b/LG85RWRT).